-- 1. To receive and adopt the directors' report and the accounts of the Company for the year ended 31 August 2023 and the report of the auditors thereon (the "Accounts"). - Subject to the adoption of the Accounts in accordance with Resolution 1 above, to declare a final dividend on the ordinary shares in the capital of the Company (other than ordinary shares held by the Company in treasury) for the year ended 31 August 2023 of 11 pence per ordinary share. - 3.
+- 1. To receive and adopt the directors' report and the accounts of the Company for the year ended 31 August 2024 and the report of the auditors thereon (the "Accounts"). - Subject to the adoption of the Accounts in accordance with Resolution 1 above, to declare a final dividend on the ordinary shares in the capital of the Company (other than ordinary shares held by the Company in treasury) for the year ended 31 August 2024 of 11.0 pence per ordinary share. - 3.
 To consider an ordinary resolution of the Company that Mrs. C. Warren, who retires in accordance with the terms of her letter of appointment, be and is hereby re-elected as a director of the Company. - 4.
-To consider an ordinary resolution of the Company that Mr. C. Crouch, who retires in accordance with the terms of his letter of appointment, be and is hereby re-elected as a director of the Company. - To consider an ordinary resolution of the Company that Mr. J. Shearman, who retires in accordance with the terms of his letter of appointment and the Articles of Association of the Company, be and is hereby re-elected as a director of the Company. - 6.
-To consider an ordinary resolution of the Company that Mr. M. Hyde, who retires in accordance with the terms of his letter of engagement and the Articles of Association of the Company, be and is hereby re-elected as a director of the Company. - 7.
+To consider an ordinary resolution of the Company that Mr. J. Shearman, who retires in accordance with the terms of his letter of appointment, be and is hereby re-elected as a director of the Company. - 5.
 To consider an ordinary resolution of the Company that Lubbock Fine LLP be and are hereby re-appointed as auditors of the Company to hold office until the conclusion of the accounts meeting next following their appointment, on terms as to remuneration to be determined by the directors.